Segatti/flutter_cache_manager/CONTRIBUTING.md

 We really appreciate contributions via GitHub pull requests.
 To contribute take the following steps:

- * Make sure you are up to date with the latest code on the master:
+ * Make sure you are up to date with the latest code on develop:
    * `git fetch upstream`
    * `git checkout upstream/develop -b <name_of_your_branch>`
  * Apply your changes
- * Verify your changes and fix potential warnings/ errors:
+ * Verify your changes and fix potential warnings/ errors (run from the package you changed):
-   * Check formatting: `flutter format .`
+   * Check formatting: `dart format .`
    * Run static analyses: `flutter analyze`
    * Run unit-tests: `flutter test`
  * Commit your changes: `git commit -am "<your informative commit message>"`